Nowadays, there are two main car-sharing business models:

 The approach can be challenging to implement even after defining all parameters.
 Therefore, our recommendation is to start by focusing on a few of these dimensions and improving the model with new ones when it becomes accurate.
 The most critical aspect in training the machine learning model is to get a representative dataset of the users, which requires experience in the city.
 Alternatively, surveys in the town can collect feedback and translate it into a starting dataset for the model.
 Moreover, these models need training for each city, considering not only historical data of the service but also external parameters like weather or events that can have a high impact on the accuracy of the approach.
 Getting an accurate predictive module is sometimes a matter of trial and error.
 Still, the benefits for the car-sharing business model can be significant since the overall efficiency might impact the operational cost reduction and lead to higher profits.

-This blog post was written by Agilia Center team.
+This blog post was written by Agilia Center team in April 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >